 Given these challenges, you sell the integrated structure to marketing by making three promises.
 First, that you will use high throughput principles to regularize the marketing process, making it more predictable.
-This will be attractive to the marketing team because no one likes unpredictability.
+This will be attractive to the marketing team because everyone likes predictability.
 Second, you will deliver a service that provides editorial control AND great design.
 Third, you will be dependable in meeting production deadlines.

 Tall order.
 Here is how to deliver such a high touch service efficiently:

 - Assign your lead visual designer the job of managing the marketing relationship.
 From the perspective of the design studio, the best way to think of the various tactical marketing deliverables is as parts a single, ongoing project: telling your company’s story.
 Just as you assign a designer to each engineering scrum, you want to assign one designer to the marketing ‘scrum’ even if the marketing team doesn’t self-identify in that way.
 The marketing team will also be much more comfortable building a dialogue about the relationship between structure and presentation of their narrative with a single consistent point person.